jaszheng/uncertainty/README.md

 # uncertainty

-This folder contains readings on the impact of uncertainty on the economy.
+This folder contains readings and research related to the the impact of uncertainty on the economy.